gilleshenrard/ITLG_reseaux_industriels/README.md

 The IP addresses are set as followed :
 * host : 192.168.56.1
 * clapton server (TCP) : 192.168.56.10
-* vaughan server (UDP) : 192.168.56.11
-Note that both hostnames have to be added in /etc/hosts
+Note that the server hostname has to be added in /etc/hosts

-The code is edited and compiled in a directory shared with both guests, so it is centralised and only one version is edited and executed.
+The code is edited and compiled in a directory shared with the guest, so it is centralised and only one version is edited and executed.

 ### 3. Current features
 * Network-related functions :